top of page

 ECO-WORTHY Water Distiller

-This distiller is one of the few that comes with an in-built timing function.
-This makes it easier to clean by shutting the distiller off before all the water has left the chamber.
+This distiller is one of the few with an in-built timing function.
+This makes cleaning easier by shutting the distiller off before all the water has left the chamber.
 The distiller produces 1 liter of water per hour.

-It comes with a glass container which is the best for storing water and it comes with a one-year warranty and 60-day quality assurance.
+It comes with a glass container that is the best for storing water, a one-year warranty, and a 60-day quality assurance.

 Features: